 This very first time you will register for classes on the last day of your Camp War Eagle session.

 From this term on, you will have to know when registration becomes available for you.
-There are registration becomes available for you.
 There are specific days and specific times at which each student may begin registration.